Ángel Castro y Argiz: Family

 Ángel Castro married María Argota y Reyes on 25 March 1911, with whom he had five children: Manuel Castro Argota (1913–1914), María Lila Perfidia (Lidia) Castro Argota (1913–1991), Pedro Emilio Castro Argota (1914–1992), Antonia María Dolores Castro Argota (1915–1920) and Georgina de la Caridad Castro Argota (born 1918).
 He and his wife had contrasting personalities.
 Dubbed "Maria the wealthy" by her family, she wanted to buy expensive clothes and gold jewellery and live in style in Santiago City.
 By contrast, Ángel preferred to go climbing in the hills and the outdoors looking for new land.

-The Ruz González family arrived in 1917 from Pinar del Rio in west Cuba. Ángel's friendship grew with Perfecto Ruz Vasquez who introduced him to his niece Lina Ruz González.
+The Ruz González family arrived in 1917 from Pinar del Río in west Cuba. Ángel's friendship grew with Perfecto Ruz Vásquez who introduced him to his niece Lina Ruz González.
 She was 15 years old and employed as a maid in his household.
 She loved to go horse riding.
 He had seven more children, including Fidel, by Lina, whom he made his cook.
-Born in Catalina, Guane, Pinar del Rio Province, Cuba on 23 September 1903, she was the daughter of Francisco Ruz Vázquez (1874–1961), a cart dealer transporting cane to the mills, and by Dominga González Ramos.
-They married in 1943, following the birth of their children: Ángela María Castro Ruz (1923–2012), Ramón Eusebio Castro Ruz (1924–2016), Fidel Alejandro Castro Ruz (1926–2016), Raúl Modesto Castro Ruz (born 1931), Juana de la Caridad (Juanita) Castro Ruz (1933–2023), Emma de la Concepción Castro Ruz (born 1935) and Agustina del Carmen Castro Ruz (1938–2017). Ángel Castro also had one other son, Martin Castro (1930–2017), with a farmhand named Generosa Mendoza.
+Born in Catalina, Guane, Pinar del Río Province, Cuba on 23 September 1903, she was the daughter of Francisco Ruz Vázquez (1874–1961), a cart dealer transporting cane to the mills, and by Dominga González Ramos.
+They married in 1943, following the birth of their children: Ángela María Castro Ruz (1923–2012), Ramón Eusebio Castro Ruz (1924–2016), Fidel Alejandro Castro Ruz (1926–2016), Raúl Modesto Castro Ruz (born 1931), Juana de la Caridad "Juanita" Castro Ruz (1933–2023), Emma de la Concepción Castro Ruz (born 1935) and Agustina del Carmen Castro Ruz (1938–2017). Ángel Castro also had other son, Martin Castro (1930–2017), with the farmhand Generosa Mendoza.
 The eldest (Ramón) took on the ranch.
 The girls learned to play the guitar and dance.
 As children they learned to swim and celebrated New Year's Eve with a turkey dinner.

 Castro y Argiz died in the village of Birán, 42 days before his son Fidel landed in Los Cayuelos on 2 December 1956.
 He died of an gastrointestinal hemorrhage at the age of 80.
 Fidel Castro is said to have received the news of his father's death in stoic silence.
-His wife, Lina, lies buried next to him at Biran.
+His wife, Lina, lies buried next to him at Birán.